TITANCollaboration/ebit_analysis/README.md

 # EBIT_analysis

-This folder contains scripts for analysis data from EBIT.
+This folder contains scripts for data analysis from EBIT.
+Data files available from local sources.

 *****************************
 analysis.py